MerVitz/simple_shell/README.md

 # 0x16 C Simple shell Project
 This is agroup project at ALX Software Engineering Programme.
-We are  aiming at coming up with a UNICX command line interpreter.
+We are  aiming at coming up with a UNIX command line interpreter.

 ## Project Details
 - **Project Title:** 0x16.
 C - Simple Shell